The entire book is on Amazon.

 The last file is the concluding seminar, held in Ireland after the lectures were given; in it several faculty members debate the issues in the book.

-This image and the two below are sketches by the Finnish art historian J. J. Tikkanen, whose papers are being scanned and studied at the University of Helsinki (2009).
-The central image here is the figure of Ariadne from Titian’s painting reproduced above.
+This image and the two below are sketches by the Finnish art historian J. J. Tikkanen, whose papers are at the University of Helsinki.
+The central image here is the figure of Ariadne from Titian’s painting.
 An increasing number of art history departments, perhaps mainly in western and northern Europe, are devoting a percentage of their research activity to the history of art history in their own departments.
 That kind of research is essential in understanding the differing theories of modernism implicit in art historical narratives.
 This book concentrates on the largest patterns and most influential theories, but art history is the sum total of many such implicit decisions about historical structure.